cosad3s/subscout/README.md

 ## Configuration

-Edit your api keys in `api-keys.yaml` file if necessary for better result.
+Add your api keys in `config/api-keys.yaml` file if necessary for better result.
+Use the file `config/api-keys-example.yaml` as an example.